3 key takeaways

 Perfect structure

-While there are several ways to organize your responses, many interviewers are familiar with the STAR method (Situation, Task, Action, Result).
+Similar to the way you'd answer situational interview questions, many interviewers are familiar with the STAR method (Situation, Task, Action, Result).
 The STAR method provides one clear framework you might use.
 However, what matters most is delivering a coherent story that emphasizes:

 Keep your examples relevant and recent.
 Focus on experiences from the past 1-2 years that best demonstrate your current capabilities and growth trajectory.